ombulabs/blog/_posts/2020-05-26-how-to-pair-sucessfully.markdown

 author: fiondl
 ---

-Since starting at OmbuLabs as the Junior Developer I have had the incredible opportunity to pair with the Senior Developers.
+Since starting at OmbuLabs as the Junior Developer I have had the incredible opportunity to pair with my teammates.
 A lot.
 Over the months we have begun to develop better practices and routines to make the most of our pairing sessions, and now I would like to share some of our practices and tips for making a pairing session successful.
-At OmbuLabs we are an almost fully remote company so all of our pairing sessions are done through Tuple or Zoom, but this advice could translate easily to in person sessions as well.
+At OmbuLabs we are a fully remote company so all of our pairing sessions are done through Tuple or Zoom, but this advice could translate easily to in person sessions as well.

 <!--more-->

 ##When and How Long to Pair For
-As a Junior Developer the time that I get to spend with Senior Developers is invaluable and having a schedule helps us to keep everything on track.
+As a Junior Developer the time that I get to spend with other Developers is invaluable and having a schedule helps us to keep everything on track.
 We have a ratio of six Senior Developers to one Junior.
 To spread out the pool of knowledge each Senior Developer devotes two hours of time every other week to a pair session.
 This is a fixed schedule and we try to keep to it as much as possible.
 The team has made pairing a priority.

 Two hours is a good amount of time for a session because it is long enough to get real work done, but short enough to stay concentrated and not need to take breaks.